ffund/intro-ml-tss21/slides/2-linear.md

 Note: this is a fictional example with completely invented numbers.

 Suppose students in Intro ML have the following distribution of course grades.
-We want to develop a model that can predict whether you will be a student in the "95-100" bin or a student in the "75-80" bin.
+We want to develop a model that can predict a student's course grade.

 :::

-\newpage
+-->

-### Example:  Intro ML grades (2)
+### Example:  Intro ML grades

 ![Predicting students' grades in Intro ML using regression on previous coursework.](../images/2-example-regression.svg){ width=40% }

 ::: notes

+Suppose students we want to develop a model that can predict a student's course grade.

 To some extent, a student's average grades on previous coursework "explains" their grade in Intro ML.